simonwardjones/simonwardjones.co.uk/content/posts/probability_distributions.md

 ---

 # Normal Distribution
-The Normal or Gaussian distribution is a continuous probability distribution that has a bell-shaped probability density function governed by two parameters, the mean $\mu$ and the variance $\sigma$.
-The shorthand $X \sim \mathcal{N}(\mu,\sigma)$ means X is normally distributed with mean $\mu$ and variance $\sigma$
+The Normal or Gaussian distribution is a continuous probability distribution that has a bell-shaped probability density function governed by two parameters, the mean $\mu$ and the variance $\sigma^2$.
+The shorthand $X \sim \mathcal{N}(\mu,\sigma^2)$ means X is normally distributed with mean $\mu$ and variance $\sigma^2$

-The Normal distribution is important partly due to the central limit theorem.
+The Normal distribution is important due to the central limit theorem.
 This states that the average of many samples of a random variable converges to a normal distribution as the number of samples increases.

 The probability density function of the normal distribution is
 $$